Guide to financing a home in Mexico (as a non-Mexican)

 3. Finance Your Mexico Property with Pesos Using a Mexican Banks

 The good news is you don’t have to be a Mexican resident to get a loan from a Mexican bank.
-Mortgages in Mexico tend to be not as competitive as those in the United States or your own country.
+Mortgages in Mexico tend to be not as competitive as those in the United States.

 It is possible to get a Mexican mortgage as a non-Mexican.

-However, like Canada and the US, Mexican banks have standard requirements.
+However, like the US, Mexican banks have standard requirements.

 Mexico Common Loan Requirements: